 So let's take a leaf out of Gen Z's book.
 They're natural information seekers, resourceful and willing to go looking for what they need.
 Remember, this is the generation that has grown up with YouTube and Wikipedia as teachers.

 Want to learn more about what's possible when you embrace forward-thinking technology to engage your learners?
-Book a THRIVE Learning and Skills Platform demo today.
+Book a THRIVE Learning & Skills Platform demo today.